shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 Behold the original, real BART platform sign, a piece of display that looks all too familiar in the eyes of the 145,700 riders (as of [Q3 2022](https://en.wikipedia.org/wiki/Bay_Area_Rapid_Transit)) everyday.

 Generally, the sign loops through four different layouts.
 First, there's the estimated wait time screen between trains, which can span multiple screens by itself.
-This is often followed by a second type of display, BART Service Advisories, usually regarding an annoucement of a train outage, cancellation, or just a friendly reminder from the police asking you to pay attention to your belongings.
-Third, a full-screen display of the destination kicks in when a train enters a platform.
+This is often followed by a second type of layout, BART Service Advisories, usually regarding an annoucement of a train outage, cancellation, or just a friendly reminder from the police asking you to pay attention to your belongings.
+Third, a full-screen display of the destination kicks in when a train enters the platform.
 Finally, a digital clock pops up from time to time.

 ## Display Setup